Climate change and carbon management

 - Converting all light fixtures to LED technology to reduce electricity usage

-- Supporting innovation and new technology, such as new airplane heaters developed locally by Absolute Combustion and tested at EIA that use 50 per cent less energy and produce 50 per cent fewer emissions compared to existing units
+- Supporting innovation and new technology, such as new airplane heaters developed locally by Absolute Combustion and tested at YEG that use 50 per cent less energy and produce 50 per cent fewer emissions compared to existing units